Last updated: 30 August 2021

 While the Museum’s doors are closed, ‘Heide at Home’ is an initiative to share news and programs and gives a sneak-peek into new exhibitions.
 They are also running weekly creative challenges that anyone can participate in from their home or classroom!

-The National Gallery is bringing art to you at home by sharing a number of great resources including activity sheets created by artists, art-making videos, education resources and virtual classrooms.
+The National Gallery of Australia is bringing art to you at home by sharing a number of great resources including activity sheets created by artists, art-making videos, education resources and virtual classrooms.

 Parliament House, Canberra